daltondo/Supreme-ATC-Bot/README.md

 # Supreme-ATC-Bot

-Webscrapping app for www.supremenewyork.com which automatically finds your product, adds to cart, and checksout.
+Webscrapping app for www.supremenewyork.com which automatically finds your product, adds to cart, and checks out.

 # To run: